Frequently Asked Questions and Important Things to Know.

 We will contact the specialist and arrange an appointment, and inform you of the place and time.
-If you haven't heard back from Student Health in a week or so, please check with us regarding status of your referral.
+If you haven't heard back from Student Wellness and Counselling in a week or so, please check with us regarding status of your referral.

 What about sick notes?

 We are able to provide sick notes as required by professors/instructors for major assignments and exams, but it is important that you present during your illness.
 The only way we can "certify" that you were sick is if we see you when you are sick.
-Sick notes are subject to a small fee of $10, as per recommendations of Newfoundland and Labrador Medical Association.
+Sick notes are subject to a small fee of $10.00 as per recommendations of Newfoundland and Labrador Medical Association.
 Walk-in clinics are not for notes.
 Notes must be written by the physician who has been following your illness.

 PLEASE NOTE: The Senate Committee on Undergraduate Studies is developing a revised sick note policy, in consultation with faculty in 2015.
 Therefore, the current practice of students not being required to provide sick notes for short-term illnesses will continue.